thejsj/jsj-gallery-slideshow/readme.txt

 * Pause Slidehow – True(1) to enable “pause on hover”.
 * Pause On Pager Hover – True(1) to pause when hovering over pager link.
 * Random Slides – True(1) for random, false for sequence (not applicable to shuffle fx).
-* Requeue OnImageNotLoaded – Requeue the slideshow if any image slides are not yet loaded .
+* Requeue OnImageNotLoaded – Re-queue the slideshow if any image slides are not yet loaded .
-* Requeue Timeout – Ms delay for requeue.
+* Requeue Timeout – Ms delay for re-queue.
 * Reverse Animation – Causes animations to transition in reverse (for effects that support it such as scrollHorz/scrollVert/shuffle).
 * Slide Resize – Force slide width/height to fixed size before every transition).
 * Speed – speed of the transition (any valid fx speed value).